dmitry-zimin/wc_ws_api/README.md

 ## My assumptions about current realization

-As we have no detailed specs for API, I've got all the freedom of actions So input structure for endpoints I have chosen by my self
+   As we have no detailed specs for API, I've got all the freedom of actions.

-   Input for word_counter endpoint should be well organized.
-   For now we will say that we expect only one input source. possible inputs
+   Possible inputs

    {
      "text": "Hi!
 My name is (what?), my name is (who?), my name is Slim Shady",